mrspeaker/moncroffe/README.md

 	> console.log(main.seed) : see current seed

-## bugz
+## Bugz

-- neighbour chunk needs to be re-meshed when exposed (face missing)
+- Neighbour chunks needs to be re-meshed when exposed (face missing)
-- can add block in position currently standing
+- Can add block in position currently standing
-- hit head slide down (and can get stuck in block)
+- Hit head slide down (and can get stuck in block)
-- camera looks through block when looking straight down
+- Camera goes through block when close, looking on angle
-- block & face selection wrong when close to blocks
+- Block & face selection wrong when close to blocks

-## perf
+## Performance

-- no meshing - naive face-culling only.
+- Add greedy meshing.
+Currently had basic face-culling only.

-## needs
+## Needs

-- block-based lighting
+- Block-based lighting
-- shift-walk for overhang picking
+- Shift-walk for overhang picking

-## todolol

-- separate data and logic
-- move world details out of main
-- move the cursor stuff out of main
-- clean up pointer lock and player controls
-- camera pitch/yaw not same as minecraft when looking up/down
+- Camera pitch/yaw not same as minecraft when looking up/down

+## Todolol

+- Move assorted stuff out of main
+- Add seeded random

 ## Cube geometry notes